Shreeyasatish/Dotslash5.0HackAttack/README.md

-# Image Captioning Web Application
+# Visual to Vocal: Image Captioning and Audio Synthesis

 This web application allows users to generate captions and audio for images using a deep learning model.